node-data/ethos-telegram-agent/README.md

 **Task Refresh Notifications:** Notifications sent at exactly 00:00 UTC when new contributor tasks become available and daily streaks reset.

-Both notification types are independent - you can enable/disable them separately based on your preferences.
+Both notification types are independent, you can enable/disable them separately based on your preferences.

 ## Smart Reminders